-Prior to his appointment to the Henderson Circuit the last time, he had married a daughter of the Rev. John Pinkston, of Daveiss county, and she had accompanied him to the Conference.
+Prior to his appointment to the Henderson Circuit the last time, he had married a daughter of the Rev. John Pinkston, of Daveiss eounty, and she had accompanied him to the Conference.
 "While on his way to the field of labor assigned him, he and his wife were arrested by an attack of bilious fever.
-Peculiarly afflicting as this dispensation was, not a murmuring thought was permitted He felt that God was his refuge to escape him. and strength, a very present help in trouble, and to his righteous disposal he most cheerfully and confidingly submitted.
-After lingering from the 23d of September until the 6th of October, his surviving companion and the kind family in which Providence had cast his lot were called to witness the termination of his brief but bright career.
-Sustained by the consciousness that he had fought a good fight, and had not shunned to declare the whole counsel of God, he gladly exchanged the cross for that crown of righteousness which is the promised inheritance of every faithful minister."
+Peculiarly afflicting as this dispensation was, not a murmuring thought was permitted to escape him.
+He felt that God was his refuge and strength, a very present help in trouble, and to his righteous disposal he most cheerfully and confidingly submitted.
+After lingering from the 23d of September until the 6th of Oetober, his surviving companion and the kind family in which Providence had east his lot were called to witness the termination of his brief but bright career.
+Sustained by the eonsciousness that he had fought a good fight, and had not shunned to deelare the whole counsel of God, he gladly exchanged the eross for that erown of righteousness which is the promised inheritance of every faithful minister."